sillsdev/TheCombine/README.md

 npm run set-admin-user -- <USERNAME>
 ```

-### Production/QA Environment
+### Kubernetes Environment

-The following maintenance tasks can be performed in the Production/QA environment.
-The
+The following maintenance tasks can be performed in the Kubernetes environment.
+The Kubernetes cluster may be one of the
-[How To Deploy TheCombine](docs/deploy/README.md) Document describes how to configure a production machine and install
-_TheCombine_ on it.
+production or QA clusters or the local development cluster.

 For each of the `kubectl` commands below: